arenadata/docs_ads/source/Intro/concept.rst

    Partitioned log

-Each partition is an ordered, immutable sequence of records that is continually appended to—a structured commit log.
+Each partition is an ordered, immutable sequence of records that is continually appended to -- a structured commit log.
 The records in the partitions are each assigned a sequential *id* number called the *offset* that uniquely identifies each record within the partition.

 **ADS** persists all published records -- whether or not they have been consumed -- using a configurable retention period.
 For example, if the retention policy is set to two days, then for the two days after a record is published, it is available for consumption, after which it will be discarded to free up space.
 Platform's performance is effectively constant with respect to data size so storing data for a long time is not a problem (:numref:`Pic.%s.<ADS_intro_offset>`).